More on Car Insurance

 If you borrow someone else’s car with their permission, you are covered by their auto insurance policy.
 If you get into an accident, their liability coverage will pay for damages and injury that you cause

 Accidents and claims typically raise car insurance rates, so if you get into an accident while driving your friend’s car, it could result in more expensive premiums for them

 If you borrow cars often, rent cars frequently, or if you’re in between cars you should consider buying non-owner car insurance for extra liability protection

-If you drive someone else’s car with their permission, you are generally covered under their auto insurance policy.
+If you drive someone else’s car with their permission, you are covered under their auto insurance policy.
 When you borrow someone else’s car, in a way you are also borrowing their car insurance, too.

 If the owner of the car allows you to drive their vehicle, then you are covered under what is called “permissive use.”
 Permissive use means that other drivers are covered by the vehicle owner’s car insurance, so their liability coverage will cover any damages or injury you cause to others while driving their vehicle.
-If the person whose car you are borrowing has collision insurance, their car would be protected from damage that happens to their car, no matter who is at fault.
+If the person whose car you are borrowing has , their car would be protected from damage that happens to their car, no matter who is at fault.

 If you are uninsured and get into a car accident while driving someone else’s car, you would be covered by the owner’s auto insurance policy, up to their policy’s limit.
-Meaning their insurance would cover the damage or any bodily injury that you caused to the other driver and their vehicle.
+Their insurance would cover the damage or any bodily injury that you caused to the other driver and their vehicle.